Jacques Cauvin

-Professor Jacques Cauvin (1930 – 26 December 2001) was a French archaeologist who specialised in the prehistory of the Levant and Near East.
+Jacques Cauvin (1930 – 26 December 2001) was a French archaeologist who specialised in the prehistory of the Levant and Near East.

 Biography

 Cauvin started his work in France at Oullins Caves and Chazelles Caves (near Saint-André-de-Cruzières) in 1959 and 1960 and then Chandolas in 1965.
 He began to specialise in archaeology of the Middle East in 1958 when Maurice Dunand invited him to assist with excavations and studies of the stone tool industries at Byblos in Lebanon.
 He carried out seven seasons there until 1967, which included surveys extending to Lebanon's Mediterranean coast.
 Cauvin's extensive typological studies of this fully excavated site are still used as references for students of lithics today.
 Also at this time he began studies in Syria at Horan in 1962, in the Jezireh in 1969 and excavations at Taibe in 1965 and Tell Aswad in 1972.
 Because of his experience in this area, he was chosen to lead excavations at the major site of Mureybet, originally discovered and surveyed by Maurits van Loon.
 Mureybet was a large-scale rescue operation and had at the time the longest stratigraphic sequence seen since the excavation at Tell es-Sultan to the south.
 Excavations and multidisciplinary studies were conducted from 1971 to 1974.
 Flooding of the site prevented further work.
 Another season was carried out at the neighbouring and partly-contemporary site of Sheikh Hassan in 1976.